 As mentioned, the dashboard pulls from Twitter over an hourly basis and deposits into a PostgreSQL database.
 The top chart provides a linear regression trend line (unevenly for now) across tweets collected that can be toggled.
 Also, tweets can be seen on the top-right tweet-box on hover.
 Other simple sentiment analyses include average verbosity of tweet length, popularity of tweets, and average sentiment-based amplitude of tweets.
 Feel free to check it out!

+Looking forward to applying more advanced statistical analyses including a live Monte Carlo Simulation calculation across these auto-updated samples…among others.
 If you have any feedback or suggestions, please submit an issue on the GitHub repo or contact me.